lastmjs/modern-web-application-architectures/README.md

 - [ ] Repository
 - [ ] Udemy

-### Lesson 4 - Add multiple files for source code, using script and link elements
+### Lesson 4 - Add version control (I'm not sure on the order of lessons 3 and 4, perhaps they should be swapped)

 Build a calculator web app with the following:

+* Git (new in this lesson)
+* Node.js and
+* Code editor
+* Modern web browser
+* HTML
+* CSS
+* JavaScript
+* DOM API
+* One file for source code
+* Hosted on GitHub Pages

+- [ ] Article
+- [ ] Repository
+- [ ] Udemy

+### Lesson 5 - Add multiple files for source code, using script and link elements

+Build a calculator web app with the following:

+* Git
 * Node.js and npm
 * Code editor
 * Modern web browser